Data science has become a driving force for success in modern businesses.

 Another significant contribution of data science to businesses is enhancing customer experience.
 By analyzing customer data, businesses can gain a deeper understanding of their needs, preferences, and pain points.

 This knowledge allows companies to personalize their offerings, deliver relevant recommendations, and create a seamless customer journey.

 As a result, customer satisfaction and loyalty increase, driving business success.

 Data science in e-commerce

 Let’s delve deeper into this aspect by considering an e-commerce platform.
-Through data science techniques, the platform can analyse customer browsing behaviour, purchase history, and social media interactions to create personalised product recommendations.
+Through data science techniques, the platform can analyze customer browsing behavior, purchase history, and social media interactions to create personalized product recommendations.